lumirth/warlock/README.md

 # Technical Architecture

 The project is divided into two main components: the frontend and the backend.
+The initial proposal can be found at [info/PROPOSAL.md](info/PROPOSAL.md).

 ## Frontend